paguilar/br-pbuilder/README.md

 ## Overview

-This program is intended for being called inside Buildroot for executing top-level parallel builds.
+This program is intended for being called inside Buildroot as any other *make* target for executing top-level parallel builds.

 The task is accomplished using a graph organized in levels.
 Each node of the graph represents a package to be built and each level contains all the nodes (packages) whose dependencies are nodes of